 Puzzles are a great way to teach any topic and 2 part puzzles are perfect for the toddler crowd.
 Print these free 2 part shape puzzles and you’ll be on your way to teach shapes to your toddler or preschooler very soon.

 Support Teach My Toddler by using the affiliate links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 Thank you, we appreciate it!

 Using these puzzles is pretty self-explanatory, but here are some simple directions for use with toddlers.
 Simply, put 2-3 shapes on the table at a time.
 You will have 4 or 6 pieces on the table since each shape has two pieces.
 Spread the pieces around so they are all mixed up.
 Have your toddler choose one piece and then have them look for the other piece of that puzzle.
 When your toddler has both pieces, let them put the puzzle pieces together to complete the shape.

-Sometimes Smiley Man has a hard time actually putting the pieces together to make the shape, so I help him.
-Then, we talk about what shape was just made.
+Sometimes your toddler might have a hard time actually putting the pieces together to make the shape, you can help them put the shape together.
+Then, talk about what shape was just made.

-Once all the puzzles are completed, I tell my kids to mess up one shape at a time.
-I also usually have them say the name of the shape out loud as they are messing it up.
+Once all the puzzles are completed, tell your kids to mess up one shape at a time.
+Have them say the name of the shape out loud as they are messing it up.
 This gives them some extra practice at saying the shape name.